waterbycounty

 What's happening with rivers in North Slope Borough right now?

-North Slope Borough's primary USGS streamgage on the COLVILLE R is currently reading 99,400 cubic feet per second — 955% of the long-term mean of 10,411.05 cfs.
+North Slope Borough's primary USGS streamgage on the COLVILLE R has a pipeline snapshot of 99,400 cubic feet per second — 955% of the long-term mean of 10,411.05 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does North Slope Borough water compare to the Alaska average?